Review: Bought review

-A bought review is the system where the creator (usually a company) of a new product pays a reviewer to review his new product.
+A bought review is the system where the creator (usually a company) of a new product pays a reviewer to review their new product.
 Primarily used in the car, movie, and game industry this system creates a kind of undercover advertising.
 Bought reviews tend to be biased due to the informative value of reviews.
 In some cases, a bought review may be independent, if the person that is hired to do the review has a strong reputation for independence and integrity.
 Even if a "bought review" from a respected critic is actually independent, the perception of potential bias will remain, due to the financial relationship between the company and the critic.

 A similar type of review that may be biased is the so-called "puff piece", a review of "[a product]", film, or event that is written by a sympathetic reviewer or by an individual who has a connection to the product or event in question, either in terms of an employment relationship or other links.
 For example, a major media conglomerate that owns both print media and record companies may instruct one of its employees in one of its newspapers to do a review of an album which is being released by the conglomerate's record company.
 Although some journalists may assert their professional independence and integrity, and insist on producing an unbiased review, in other cases, writers may succumb to the pressure and pen a biased "puff piece" which praises the product or event while omitting any discussion of any shortcomings.
 In some cases, "puff pieces" purport to provide a review of the product or event, but instead merely provide "peacock words" ("An amazing recording"); "weasel words" and tabloid-style filler which is peripheral or irrelevant to assessing the qualities of the product or event ("During the filming, there were rumors that romantic sparks flew between the two co-leads, who were often seen talking together on the set").

 Several online review manipulation strategies have also been reported, such as writing fake reviews and offering monetary compensation to remove negative reviews.